Divorce Lawyer Arlington, VA

 Prenuptial and Postnuptial Agreements

-In the realm of matrimonial law, prenuptial and postnuptial agreements are crucial instruments that couples use to safeguard their financial interests.
+In the realm of matrimonial law, prenuptial and postnuptial agreements are important instruments that couples use to safeguard their financial interests.
 At May Law, LLP, we recognize the importance of understanding these agreements for couples contemplating marriage or already married.
-This comprehensive guide aims to elucidate the key aspects of both prenuptial and postnuptial agreements.
+We review the key aspects of both prenuptial and postnuptial agreements so you can move forward with your union confidently.

 A prenuptial agreement, commonly known as a prenup, is a legal contract entered into by a couple before they get married.
 This agreement typically outlines the ownership of their respective assets and debts, and it sets forth the financial rights of each party in the event of a divorce or death.

-- Asset Protection: Prenups protect individual assets, ensuring that personal property or business interests owned before marriage remain separate.
+• Asset Protection: Prenups protect individual assets, so that personal property or business interests owned before marriage remain separate.

 Postnuptial agreements, unlike prenups, are executed after a couple gets married.
 These are used to settle the couple’s affairs and assets in case of a separation or divorce.